thatc0der/3x3x3-Rubiks-Cube-Solver/README.md

 ## System requirements:
   Linux, Mac, or Windows
   Java 1.6 and higher
   IDE for Java Eclipse Luna or higher
-  OpenCV 3.3.0
   1GB of disk space

 ## How to install OpenCV in Eclipse